gradha/gradha.github.io/src/articles/42-jetbrains-backs-off-on-kotlin-native-memory-model-android-devs-too-stupid-to-learn-new-tricks.rst

 <https://blog.jetbrains.com/ktor/2021/05/28/ktor-1-6-0-released/>`_.
 In
 `related articles
 <https://blog.jetbrains.com/kotlin/2021/05/whats-new-in-kmm-since-going-alpha/>`_
-the change is mentioned briefly, but more important than that is the highlight of study cases where KMM (Kotlin Multiplatform Mobile, implicitly Kotlin/Native).
+the change is mentioned briefly, but more damning is the continuous highlight of KMM success cases (Kotlin Multiplatform Mobile, implicitly Kotlin/Native).
 Why?
-Well, if you go into advocacy content, you will see on `Google's own blog <https://android-developers.googleblog.com/2021/05/>`_ that Kotlin is the most used primary language by professional Android developers and is included in 80% of the top 1000 apps.
+Well, if you go into advocacy content, you will see on `Google's own blog
+<https://android-developers.googleblog.com/2021/05/>`_ that Kotlin is the most
+used primary language by professional Android developers and is included in 80% of the top 1000 apps.

 But when I go to `Youtube <https://www.youtube.com>`_, a Google product, it suggests me videos like `Is Kotlin Multiplatform Mobile Ready for Production?